amendx/agile-dev/README.md

 $ alias ng="~/AppData/Roaming/npm/node_modules/@angular/cli/bin/ng"
 ```
   - This means you'll locally create an instance of angular cli to run its internal commands 🚀
+  - One more thing, both contributors are mine 🙈

 ### Step 1